aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 ### The scalability argument

-Both databases saturate at **~117 wf/s** under this DBOS workflow load — the bottleneck is DBOS's sequential step-commit pattern, not the database.
+Both databases saturate at **~117 wf/s** under this DBOS workflow load : the bottleneck is DBOS's sequential step-commit pattern, not the database.
 The difference is what happens when you need **more than 117 wf/s**.

 <img src="/assets/bench/dbos-cockroachdb/dbos-bench-linear-vs-ceiling.png" alt="CockroachDB scale-out vs PostgreSQL measured ceiling of 122 wf/s" style="width:100%;margin:1.5rem 0;">
 {: .mx-auto.d-block :}
-**PostgreSQL's ceiling is measured at 122 wf/s — a hard limit of its single-node WAL.
+**PostgreSQL's ceiling is measured at 122 wf/s, a hard limit of its single-node WAL.
 CockroachDB surpasses that ceiling at just ~3.1 nodes and keeps scaling linearly.
 Each node adds ~39 wf/s.**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 PostgreSQL's **Write-Ahead Log serialises every write through a single flush path**.
-Once that path is saturated, no additional hardware increases write throughput — you can scale reads with replicas, but writes are bounded by one node forever.
+Once that path is saturated, no additional hardware increases write throughput; you can scale reads with replicas, but writes are bounded by one node forever.
 CockroachDB replaces the single WAL with a **distributed Raft log**: each node flushes its own log, and writes are spread across the cluster.
 The throughput ceiling rises with every node you add.

 With just **4 nodes**, CockroachDB (~156 wf/s projected) already exceeds PostgreSQL's measured ceiling.
-And it keeps scaling — 10 nodes means ~390 wf/s, with zone-redundant durability throughout.
+And it keeps scaling: 10 nodes means ~390 wf/s, with zone-redundant durability throughout.

 ### Summary